artcom/y60/README.md

 #### If you want to use the gtk binding, also known as G60 (optional), you also need:

 install Gtkmm 2.14 or higher (development package) from [gtkmm]

+#### Cygwin shell
+It is recommended to build Y60 within cygwin, but the instructions should also work with the Windows Command Shell If you are working with cywin:
+- do not use the cygwin cmake
+- you must move the following cygwin executables out of the way because they are in conflict with the MS compiler: mv /usr/bin/link.exe /usr/bin/_link_cygw.exe mv /usr/bin/mt.exe /usr/bin/_mt_cygw.exe

+- setup the environment for visual studio, therefore add the following line to the cygwin.bat located in your cygwin install directory

+    call "C:\Programme\Microsoft Visual Studio 9.0\Common7\Tools\vsvars32.bat"

 #### Build process
 Create build target directory: